Benjamin Tregoe

-Benjamin Tregoe (December 23, 1927 – April 20, 2005) was co-founder of Kepner–Tregoe, a management consulting firm, where he served as chairman emeritus until his death in 2005.
+Benjamin Tregoe (December 23, 1927 – April 20, 2005) was an American management scientist and management consultant who was the co-founder of Kepner–Tregoe, a management consulting firm, where he served as chairman emeritus until his death in 2005.
 Tregoe helped found the company in 1958 with fellow RAND Corporation employee Charles Kepner based on their research on rational decision making and problem solving.

-Education
+Early life and education

-Tregoe received a bachelor's degree from Whittier College and a PhD in sociology from Harvard University.
+Tregoe was born in San Francisco, California in 1927 and received a bachelor's degree from Whittier College and a PhD in sociology from Harvard University.
 In 1990, he received an honorary LL.D. from Whittier College.

 He also sat on the board of directors of The J.M.
 Smucker Company, Whittier College, the World Affairs Council of Philadelphia, the National Alliance of Business, and served as chairman of the Advisory Committee to the Dean of the Graduate School of Arts and Sciences of Harvard University.